Dmgvol/UE_Modding/ExpertModding/GeneratingUHT.md

 # UHT Headers using UE4SS
 UHT (Unreal Header Tool) processes C++ headers, generating necessary code for Unreal Engine's reflection system.
-When modding, dumping UHT headers provides the essential class and structure definitions needed to create C++ mods that integrate with the engine.
+When modding, dumping UHT headers provides the essential class and structure definitions needed to create blueprint mods.

 > [!NOTE]
 > Not all logic is stored in blueprint, majority of the logic is in C++ which we can dump the header files for.